-Back in 2005 much travelled Kent girl Emma Bricknell put her names of several cities into a hat.
+Back in 2005 much travelled Kent girl Emma Bricknell put the names of several cities into a hat.
 Whichever one she pulled out would be her next place of residence.
 It could have been Barcelona, Sydney, Manchester or Cornwall but the name on the paper was Belfast.
 And that, in a sense, was the origin of one of Belfast’s most popular and idiosyncratic restaurants, Made In Belfast, which opened in April 2008.

 The Company’s main priority has been and always will be the food, which had to be high quality, locally sourced where possible and ethically and environmentally sourced.
 We were inspired by restaurants like Hawksmoor, Medcalf and St John’s where the standards of animal husbandry are very high.
 We are looking primarily for producers who we can be sure really look after their animals.